Rosuav/TF2BuffBot/knobs.md

 not allow you to give three gifts, so just pop it whenever you think it'll be useful.

+When you spin the roulette wheel, you could get something good or something bad.
+Within each category, a selection of effects will be picked from with uniform probability, but the categories themselves are tweakable:

+* sm_buffbot_roulette_chance_good: 66 by default - chance of something good.
+* sm_buffbot_roulette_chance_bad: 30 by default - chance of something bad.
+* sm_buffbot_roulette_chance_weird: 3 by default - chance of something odd.

 Gift-giving has its own set of knobs.
 Instead of having some chance of a good result and some chance of bad, the gift is guaranteed to be good, but might go to your opponents.
 Every player who's alive and in the game is given a certain